ryangerardwilson/vimtutor-advanced/text.md

 mode, then escape into normal mode, and hit v.
 Once you exit, whatever you typed will execute.

+1g.
+Also, use Alacritty as your default terminal, this way you can toggle vi mode easily via Ctrl-Shift-Space, and use the power of normal mode vim to scroll.

 2. Make your web browser shortcuts vim-ish.
 For the browser, we will maintain the convention of rooting all navigation shortcuts in Ctrl+Shift.